-SPORANOX[®] has been associated with rare cases of serious hepatotoxicity, including liver failure and death.
+SPORANOX® has been associated with rare cases of serious hepatotoxicity, including liver failure and death.
 Some of these cases had neither pre-existing liver disease nor a serious underlying medical condition.
-If clinical signs or symptoms develop that are consistent with liver disease, treatment should be discontinued and liver function testing_performed.
+If clinical signs or symptoms develop that are consistent with liver disease, treatment should be discontinued and liver function testing performed.
 The risks and benefits of SPORANOX[®] use should be reassessed.
 (See WARNINGS: Hepatic Effects and PRECAUTIONS: General and Information for Patients.)

-Adverse Events Reported in Empiric Therapy in Febrile Neutropenic (ETFN) Patients
+Adverse Events Reported in Trials in Patients with SPORANOX® Injection

-Adverse events considered at least possibly drug related in a clinical trial of empiric therapy in 384 febrile, neutropenic patients (192 treated with SPORANOX® and 192 with amphotericin B) with suspected fungal infections are listed in Table 2 below.
-Patients received a regimen of SPORANOX® Injection followed by

-SPORANOX[®] Oral Solution.
-The dose of SPORANOX[®] Injection was 200 mg twice daily for the first two days followed by a single daily dose of 200 mg for the remainder of the intravenous treatment period.
-The majority of patients received between 7 and 14 days of SPORANOX[®] Injection.
-The dose of SPORANOX[®] Oral Solution was 200 mg (20 mL) b.i.d. for the remainder of therapy.
+Adverse events considered at least possibly drug related are shown in Table 2 and are based on the experience of 360 patients treated with SPORANOX® Injection in four pharmacokinetic, one uncontrolled and four active controlled studies where the control was amphotericin B or fluconazole.
+Nearly all patients were neutropenic or were otherwise immunocompromised and were treated empirically for febrile episodes, for documented systemic fungal infections, or in trials to determine pharmacokinetics.
+The dose of SPORANOX® Injection was 200 mg twice daily for the first two days followed by a single daily dose of 200 mg for the remainder of the intravenous treatment period.
+The majority of patients received between 7 and 14 days of SPORANOX® Injection.

-Table 2: Summary of Possibly or Definitely Drug-Related Adverse Events Reported in ≥ 2% of Subjects (Empiric Therapy Trial in Febrile Neutropenic Patients)
+Summary of Possibly or Definitely Drug-Related Adverse Events Reported by ≥2% of Subjects Table 2